tektoncd/pipeline/docs/tasks.md

 Refer to the [TaskRun example](../examples/v1beta1/taskruns/alpha/object-param-result.yaml) and the [PipelineRun example](../examples/v1beta1/pipelineruns/alpha/pipeline-object-param-and-result.yaml) in which `object` parameters are demonstrated.

   > NOTE:
-  > - `object` param is an `alpha` feature and gated by the `alpha` feature flag.
+  > - `object` param is a `beta` feature and gated by the `alpha` or `beta` feature flag.
   > - `object` param must specify the `properties` section to define the schema i.e. what keys are available for this object param.
 See how to define `properties` section in the following example and the [TEP-0075](https://github.com/tektoncd/community/blob/main/teps/0075-object-param-and-result-types.md#defaulting-to-string-types-for-values).
-  > - When providing value for an `object` param, one may provide values for just a subset of keys in spec's `default`, and provide values for the rest of keys at runtime ([example](../examples/v1beta1/taskruns/alpha/object-param-result.yaml)).
+  > - When providing value for an `object` param, one may provide values for just a subset of keys in spec's `default`, and provide values for the rest of keys at runtime ([example](../examples/v1beta1/taskruns/beta/object-param-result.yaml)).
   > - When using object in variable replacement, users can only access its individual key ("child" member) of the object by its name i.e. `$(params.gitrepo.url)`.
-Using an entire object as a value is only allowed when the value is also an object like [this example](https://github.com/tektoncd/pipeline/blob/55665765e4de35b3a4fb541549ae8cdef0996641/examples/v1beta1/pipelineruns/alpha/pipeline-object-param-and-result.yaml#L64-L65).
+Using an entire object as a value is only allowed when the value is also an object like [this example](https://github.com/tektoncd/pipeline/blob/55665765e4de35b3a4fb541549ae8cdef0996641/examples/v1beta1/pipelineruns/beta/pipeline-object-param-and-result.yaml#L64-L65).
 See more details about using object param from the [TEP-0075](https://github.com/tektoncd/community/blob/main/teps/0075-object-param-and-result-types.md#using-objects-in-variable-replacement).

 ##### `array` type